pulp-platform/cheshire/docs/um/arch.md

     - A boot ROM enabling boot from SD cards, SPI flash, or I2C EEPROM
     - A VGA display controller with built-in DMA
     - A fully-digital chip-to-chip or die-to-die serial link
-    - A high-throughput system DMA
+    - A high-throughput system DMA with configurable frontend

 - **Interconnect**:
     - A last level cache (LLC) configurable as a scratchpad memory (SPM) per-way